 The Design and Technology Department aims to create an environment that will support the academic and personal development of each student.
 This is achieved through the continual development and delivery of an exciting curriculum that enables all students to achieve their potential.
-We also have good links with the community and industry including Surrey SATRO, Sainsbury’s, FutureChef Programme, The Design Council etc.
+We also have good links with the community and industry including Surrey SATRO, ATKINS, Sainsbury’s, FutureChef Programme and The Design Council etc.

 A number of competitions take place annually; we use industrialists as much as possible to demonstrate and enhance the lessons; we also run a number of trips involving various aspects of technology.

-The Curriculum area is housed in well-equipped and well-maintained facilities consisting of two workshops, one plastics’ workshop / graphics room and a further graphics’ room, two food technology rooms and two textiles’ rooms, one computer pod housing ten computers.
-CAM is a major focus and the department make good use of a laser cutter, six CAD/CAM sewing machines.
+The Curriculum area is housed in well-equipped and well-maintained facilities consisting of two workshops, one plastics’ workshop / graphics room and a further graphics’ room, two food technology rooms and two textiles’ rooms, one computer pod housing 19 computers.
+CAM is a major focus and the department make good use of six CAD/CAM sewing machines and two state of the art 3D Printers.
 The department is also equipped with an industry standard laser cutter that allows students to create complex designs in a variety of materials.

 A level Product Design